veenaledi/Auraly/README.md

 • Notebook 1 — Mood Model: Creates the XGBoost model (`auraly_xgb_model.pkl`), label map (`label_map.json`), and optional scaler.
 These files are used to classify songs by mood.

 • Notebook 2 — Clean Spotify Dataset: Produces the cleaned CSV (`spotify_mood_dataset.csv`) that contains all songs with predicted moods.
 This acts as the source for playlist generation.

-• Notebook 3 — Short Phrases: Generates TF-IDF files (`tfidf_vectorizer.pkl`,
-`tfidf_phrase_matrix.pkl`, and `tfidf_phrases_lookup.csv`) to map user text inputs (e.g. 'morning focus') to moods.
+• Notebook 3 — Short Phrases: Generates TF-IDF files (`tfidf_vectorizer.pkl` `tfidf_phrase_matrix.pkl`, and `tfidf_phrases_lookup.csv`) to map user text inputs (e.g. 'morning focus') to moods.

 # NOTEBOOK 1